Murle people: History

 Crumble the tobacco, for at Jen the tobacco was sweet like cattle.

 Lewis also records one of the Murle’s creation myths, in which women descended alone from the heavens to Jen.
 One woman, upon cutting grass, encountered a spirit hiding among the blades.
 She captured the spirit and kept it in her hut, where it later impregnated her.
 Her mysterious pregnancy gave rise to suspicion and ultimately tragedy, but a second woman later gave birth to Murimaan, a boy who grew up to become the founding ancestor of the Murle.
 This birth, facilitated by the intervention of Rat, led to the rat’s enduring ceremonial association with Murle funerary rites, particularly the deaths of Kelenya chiefs and their senior wives.

 A different version of the myth - preserved in a song, still performed then - recalled the events of creation in striking and earthy language.
 The story connected to the song centers on the first union between spirit and woman, occurring without the exchange of bridewealth, a point the Murle themselves later reconcile with the belief that human beings were created by God in the sky.
 According to this account, a celestial woman named Abei, regarded as the grandmother of all mankind, gave birth to Murimaan, the progenitor of Murle chiefs.
 Some narratives attribute Murimaan’s conception to Jok (a Nilotic term), the great spirit, while others credit Tammu, a term that simultaneously denotes God, rain, and the sky.

 Although Jok and Tammu are sometimes described as distinct, Murle speakers often use them interchangeably.
-Lewis noted that while Jok was explicitly masculine and said to reside in heaven (tamma), Tammu was more frequently invoked in general discourse.
+Lewis noted that while Jok was explicitly masculine and said to reside in heaven (tammu), Tammu was more frequently invoked in general discourse.
 Murle philosophy, he observed, seemed to frame the origin of humanity through analogy with childbirth: Jok represented the animating male spirit, while Tammu provided the womb of creation, resulting in Murimaan’s birth.